Recorded 2023 LIVE @ LUNCH - How Will Medical Cannabis Impact My Practice? (What Do I Need to Know?)

 Karen F. Marlowe serves as the Director of the Auburn University Harrison College of Pharmacy Center for Opioid Research, Education, and Outreach (COACH).
 COACH is partnering with the Office of Alumni and Professional Affairs to host a Live@ Lunch opportunity, How will Medical Cannabis Impact my Practice?
 (What do I need to Know?).
 Recognizing a need and opportunity to serve our local communities and the state of Alabama COACH was established in 2019.
 COACH brings a holistic response to a complex and multifaceted problem by addressing the health and well-being of those affected by opioids and substance use disorders through innovative research, educational programs, and meaningful outreach efforts.
 For more information about COACH, please visit auburncoach.org.

 A copy of the presentation slides is located within the course content.
 Once you have registered for the course, please navigate to the 'Take Course' tab and click the navy blue 'Take Course' button.
 Navigate to the 'Course Materials' section of the course using the left-hand menu and download a PDF version of the program presentation.
-Course Materials will be added to the course the week of the live event.

 Karen F. Marlowe is the Associate Dean for Academic Programs and Davis Professor in the Department of Pharmacy Practice.
 After serving as the Assistant Dean for the Mobile Campus since its inception in 2007, she was selected for the Associate Dean for Academic Programs role beginning July 1, 2022.

 Marlowe joined the Harrison College of Pharmacy faculty in the Department of Pharmacy Practice in 2000.
 Since 2007, she has served as associate department head and assistant dean of the Mobile Campus.